webmaster442/BookGen/Commands.md

     `<!--{css}-->` - For css contents
     `<!--{content}-->` - For document content

-# MdTable

-Converts a CSV or Spreadsheet cell range to a markdown table

-`BookGen MdTable {-d [delimiter]}`
-`BookGen MdTable {--delimiter [delimiter]}`

-Arguments:

--d, --delimiter:
-    Optional argument.
-Specifies the delimiter char.
-By default it assumes that the text is a spreadsheet range, which uses tabs.
-Only needed when you want to import CSV.

-Note: the command gets the data from the clipboard and the generated markdown is also written to the clipboard.

 # New

 Creates a new file with the given template.
 If no arguments are given, then